 - The plugin is super-fast and easy to install and use (Tried it myself)

 Managed and maintained by WPMU DEV, Smush allows you to optimize images by compressing them individually in the Media Library or in bulk from the Media menu in WordPress Admin (Dashboard).
 WP Smush integrates WordPress with Smush API, which is the platform that enables this image optimization plugin to:

 - Strip un-used colors from indexed images

-WP Smush.it optimizes your images automatically behind the scenes.
+Smush optimizes your images automatically behind the scenes.
 The plugin can optimize images as you add them to your blog, and you can optimize existing images with just a few clicks.
-WP Smush.it has been downloaded over 800k times, has a rating of 4.1/5.0 and you can expect great support and more features from WPMU DEV’s professional team.
+And you can expect great support and more features from WPMU DEV’s professional team.

 You’ve probably noted an incorrectly labeled image file on your WordPress website at least once in the past.
 Renaming the file manually means you have to edit all the references to that image as well.
 If you ask me, that sounds cumbersome especially if you run a big website.

 What if you could get a WordPress image optimization plugin that takes care of the heavy lifting for you?
 Well, guess what, Media File Renamer is just that plugin.
 This plugin helps you to rename your images without breaking a sweat.
 On top of that, Media File Renamer updates all references (links in posts and pages, src etc) automatically, which makes your work easy.
 You can even bulk-rename all your files at once.
 Just think of what this would mean for your image SEO efforts.